 - Working with succession – shifting the forest towards pseudo-climax through the introduction of mature forest species.

-- Edible landscaping used throughout Temple Zone 1.
+- Edible landscaping is used throughout Temple Zone 1.

-- Food production – fruit, perennial vegetables and staple crops produced onsite and purchased from neighbouring communities.
+- Food production – fruit, perennial vegetables, and staple crops produced onsite and purchased from neighboring communities.

-- Polycropping and companion planting used extensively onsite.
+- Polycropping and companion planting are used extensively on-site.